What is Integration in Money Laundering?

 • Disguising Illicit Money as Legitimate Income: This can be done through false invoicing, fake loans, or other forms of fraud.
 The laundered money is made to appear as payment for goods or services, making it seem like legitimate income.

-Impacts of Integration on Money Laundering
+Impacts of Integration on the Money Laundering Process

 The impacts of the integration stage are far-reaching and multifaceted: